Highlights from the Ratings and Financial Report for Campbell Soup Company (CPB)

 Piper Sandler gave a rating of “Neutral” to CPB, setting the target price at $43 in the report published on August 25th of the previous year.

-During the last 5 trading sessions, CPB rose by +3.65%, which changed the moving average for the period of 200-days by +3.04% in comparison to the 20-day moving average, which settled at $45.28.
-In addition, Campbell Soup Company saw 9.25% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, CPB fell by -0.21%, which changed the moving average for the period of 200-days by +5.21% in comparison to the 20-day moving average, which settled at $45.80.
+In addition, Campbell Soup Company saw 8.24% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for CPB